 With the help of a domestic violence defense lawyer, it may be possible to present the judge with sound reasoning as to why you should not be named in the injunction.
 Additionally, the sooner you get an attorney involved, the less opportunity you have to be charged with a misdemeanor for violating any of the terms in the order.

-Call Brian Gabriel at 561-622-5575 or complete our contact form for quality counsel regarding restraining orders in Palm Beach County.
+Call Attorney Brian Gabriel at 561-622-5575 or complete a contact form for quality counsel regarding restraining orders in Palm Beach County.